maptiler/maptiler-sdk-js/README.md

 ```

 For a full example of how to use this, look at [the example](./demos/07-animated-routes.html)

+### Helper Functions 🧰

+The animation modules come with an array of helper functions (some of which are useful for more than just animations).

+#### `createBezierPathFromCoordinates`

+Given an array of lng-lat coords, simplifies and then smooths the path using Catmull-Rom smoothing.
+This is used internally for camera path smoothing.

+#### `

+Full api documentation for these can all be found in the [typedocs](#typedocs).

 ## Convert GPX and KML to GeoJSON
 In the [Polyline helper section](#polyline-layer-helper) above, we have seen that one can feed the helper directly with a path to a GPX or KML file, that is then converted under the hood client-side into a GeoJSON `FeatureCollection` object.
 This conversion feature is also exposed and can be used as such: